OSGeo/gdal/gdal/doc/source/tutorials/vector_api_tut.rst

 and 2.5D geometry cases are handled by the same C++ class, so our code will handle 2D or 3D cases properly.

-Starting with OGR 1.11, several geometry fields can be associated to a feature.
+Several geometry fields can be associated to a feature.

 In C++ :